On regions of mixed unitarity for semigroups of unital quantum channels: Introduction

-In section 4, we extend the analysis to continuous one parameter semigroups $\{\Phi_t\}_{t\geq 0}$ of unital quantum channels on $\M{d}$.
-An analogous theorem is established, proving these semigroups are also eventually mixed unitary (Theorem \ref{thm-semigp-eve-MU}).
-We also prove that there is no universal upper bound of the mixed unitary index for a fixed dimension (Theorem \ref{thm-No-univ-MUindex}).
-That is, there is no $N\geq 1$ such that $\Phi^N$ is a mixed unitary channel, for all unital channels $\Phi$ on $\M{d}$.
+Section 4 extends this analysis to continuous one-parameter semigroups $(\Phi_t)_{t \ge 0}$ of unital quantum channels on $\M{d}$.
+We establish an analogous result in Theorem \ref{thm-semigp-eve-MU}, proving that these semigroups are also eventually mixed unitary.
+Furthermore, we demonstrate in Theorem \ref{thm-No-univ-MUindex} that there is no universal upper bound for the mixed unitary index in a fixed dimension $d \ge 3$.
+That is, no $N \ge 1$ exists such that $\Phi^N$ is a mixed unitary channel for every unital channel $\Phi$ on $\M{d}$.

-In Section 5, we examine the local behavior of a continuous semigroup of a unital quantum channels $\{\Phi_t\}_{t\geq 0}$ near $t=0$.
+In Section 5, we examine the local behavior of a continuous semigroup of a unital quantum channels $\{\Phi_t\}_{t\geq 0}$ near origin.
 First, a characterization theorem is established for such a semigroup on $\M{d}$ to be mixed unitary for all times (Theorem \ref{thm-schonberg-mixed unitary}).
 Using this Theorem, we prove that every continuous one parameter semigroup $\{\Phi_t\}_{t\geq 0}$ of unital quantum channels on $\M{d}$ is either mixed unitary for all times or there is a time $t_0$ such that $\Phi_t$ is never mixed unitary for all times $t\in(0,t_0)$ (Theorem \ref{thm-semigroup-not mu-intially}).
+We end the Section with several examples of unital quantum channels with some explicit computations.

-In the last section, we discuss mixed Weyl-unitary channels on $\M{d}$.
-We provide a complete structure theorem (Theorem \ref{thm-mixed-Weyl}) for a one-parameter semigroup $\{\Phi_t\}_{t\geq 0}$ of unital quantum channels on $\M{d}$ to be mixed Weyl-unitary for all times.
-We also introduce the notion of $G$-mixed unitary channel on $\M{d}$ for any subgroup $G$ of $\mbb{U}(d)$.
-For any closed subgroup $G$, we have an analogous theorem (see Theorem \ref{thm-semi-G-MU}) for a continuous one parameter semigroup $\{\Phi_t\}_{t\geq 0}$ of unital quantum channels on $\M{d}$ to be $G$-mixed unitary for all times.
+In the last section, we first discuss mixed Weyl-unitary channels on $\M{d}$.
+We provide a complete structure theorem (Theorem \ref{thm-mixed-Weyl}) for a one-parameter semigroup $\{\Phi_t\}_{t\geq 0}$ of unital quantum channels on $\M{d}$ to be Weyl covariant.
+We also introduce the notion of $G$-mixed unitary channel on $\M{d}$ for any subgroup $G$ of $\mbb{U}(d)$ and prove a characterization theorem (See Theorem \ref{thm-semi-G-MU}) for a continuous one parameter semigroup of unital quantum channels on $\M{d}$ to be $G$-mixed unitary for all times and close with our results on Schur maps.